 Get a degree:

-A degree in marketing, communication or a film subject is relevant.
+A degree in marketing, communication or a games-related subject is relevant.
 Subjects related to business can also be suitable.
-Have a look at ScreenSkills’ list of recommended courses and select one in animation, specialising in marketing.
-We recognise courses with our ScreenSkills Select award where they offer training in the relevant software, dedicated time to building a portfolio and have strong links with the film, TV and animation industries.
+Have a look at ScreenSkills’ list of recommended courses and select one in games, specialising in marketing.
+We recognise courses with our ScreenSkills Select award where they offer training in the relevant software, dedicated time to building a portfolio and have strong links with the games industry.

 Look outside the industry: